17 Best Things To Do In Colonia Del Sacramento, Uruguay

 From Montevideo

-Colonia is about 180 km (112 miles) from Montevideo, from where it can be reached by car (it will take you little over 2 hours) or by bus, in which case the trip takes about 3 hours.
+Colonia is about 180 km (112 miles) from Montevideo, from where it can be reached by car (it will take you a little over 2 hours) or by bus, in which case the trip takes about 3 hours.
 There are several daily buses with Turil and COT departing from Tres Cruces terminal in Montevideo.
 The bus terminal in Colonia is right by the harbor.

 Colonia del Sacramento Uruguay